M I C H E L E B U S H

 The Cellebrite Certified Physical Analyst (CCPA) is a symbol an examiner's ability to conduct advanced searches, verification, analysis techniques, and reporting using Physical Analyzer to explore deleted and deeply mined data.

-Bush holds an associate private investigator license and has over six years of full-time investigative experience performed as an investigator for a private concern, for the federal government or for a state, county or municipal government.
+Bush holds an associate private investigator license and has over ten years of full-time investigative experience performed as an investigator for a private concern, for the federal government or for a state, county or municipal government.

 The Forensic Expert Witness Association (FEWA) is the only non-profit professional membership organization that verifies that each of its professional members has testified at least three times as an expert witness.
 FEWA is dedicated to the professional development, ethics and promotion of forensic consultants in all fields of discipline.
 FEWA provides professional education for experts of all levels of experience and also for those aspiring to be experts who have not yet testified, which spans all technical specialties.

-The National Association for Public Defense (NAPD) engages all public defense professionals into a clear and focused voice to address the systemic failure to provide the constitutional right to counsel, and to collaborate with diverse partners for solutions that bring meaningful access to justice for poor people.
+The National Association for Public Defense (NAPD) engages all public defense professionals into a clear and focused voice to address the systemic failure to provide the constitutional right to counsel, and to collaborate with diverse partners for solutions that bring meaningful access to justice for indigent defendants.
 NAPD currently unites nearly 7,000 practitioner-members across the country into a cohesive, unwavering, irrepressible community capable of bringing justice to a broken system.

 Formed in 1998, the Scientific Working Group on Digital Evidence brings together organizations actively engaged in the field of digital and multimedia evidence to foster communication and cooperation as well as ensuring quality and consistency within the forensic community.